Written By : Michelle Llamas

 Who Qualifies to File a Boppy Pillow Lawsuit?

-Before you talk to a lawyer, make sure you have all the information about your Boppy Newborn Lounger and documentation of your infant’s injuries.
-This includes any receipts or other proof of purchase or photos of the product and your child’s medical records.
+To find out your eligibility, you will need to contact an experienced product liability and wrongful death lawyer.
+Before you talk to the lawyer, make sure you have all the information about your Boppy Newborn Lounger and any documentation to do with your claim.
+This includes receipts or other proof of purchase, photos of the product and your child’s medical records.

-The recalled products were sold from January 2004 to September 2021.
-You may have bought your lounger at a local store or online.
-If you don’t have documentation, a lawyer may be able to help you get it
+The recalled Boppy Newborn Lounger products were sold online and in stores from January 2004 to September 2021.
+You also may have bought your Boppy Newborn Lounger through a secondary online market, like Facebook Marketplace.
+A lawyer may be able to help you with documentation of purchase if you don’t already have it.

 Please seek the advice of a qualified professional before making decisions about your health or finances.